Story

 National Park Service

-Threat of assassination may seem the greatest risk a President of the United States must take upon entering office, but history suggests that until recently a Chief Executive’s life was threatened more by his post-assault medical treatment than by his assassin’s bullet.
-There have been at least eleven attempts on the lives of American Presidents, four of them successful.
+Threat of assassination may seem the greatest risk a president of the United States must take upon entering office, but history suggests that, until recently, a Chief Executive’s life was threatened more by his post-assault medical treatment than by his assassin’s bullet.
+There have been at least eleven attempts on the lives of American presidents, four of them successful.
 John F. Kennedy was shot with a high-velocity bullet that destroyed his brainstem, an instantly fatal injury that rendered any medical treatment useless.
 The three other victims did not immediately suffer fatal wounds.

-Booth stood four feet behind the President and pulled the trigger; Lincoln’s head drop to his chest.
+Booth stood four feet behind the president and pulled the trigger; Lincoln’s head drop to his chest.

-After having discovered the quality of medical care given to these two American Presidents, I thought it reasonable to investigate the care of their predecessor, Abraham Lincoln.
+After having discovered the quality of medical care given to these two American presidents, I thought it reasonable to investigate the care of their predecessor, Abraham Lincoln.
 Many details of the event that took place on the night he was shot are obscured by misleading and contradictory accounts, but a consensus of various sources maintains certain facts.